xlearncoding/notes/content/courses/git/git practise.md

 git log
 ```

-You should see the revert commit message and other details in the log.
+You should be able to observe the details of the revert commit, including the commit message and other relevant information, in the Git log.
+This showcases the powerful tracking capabilities of Git, which is a key aspect covered in this section of the mini course git.
+The ability to view and understand the changes made to your codebase through the commit log is an essential skill in effective version control, allowing you to effectively manage and track the history of your project.

 <iframe width="560" height="315" src="https://www.youtube.com/embed/TzUtIy0cg2Q" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>